NMDL-MSU/Tutorials/Module_3_Adapter_Quality_Filtering.md

 sbatch $HOME/RNAseq_pipeline/multiQC_raw.sh
 ```

-Download the MultiQC report for quality filtered reads and compare with the previous MultiQC
+Download the MultiQC report for quality-filtered reads and compare it with the previous MultiQC
 report generated for the raw sequence reads.
 You should see an improvement in the base quality
-phred scores and see no adpater sequences.
+Phred scores and see no adapater sequences.

 I hope you enjoyed this tutorial.
 Send any comments or suggestions to velezdeb@msu.edu.